protocol-particles/protocol-particles.github.io/content/Phenomena/Gravitropy/Gravity/Assumption.md

 ### Trust

-Trust is a [[Phenomena/Gravitropy/Gravity/|gravitational]] assumption that holds true as long as its underlying forces remain in their [[Balance.md#Equilibria|equilibrium]].
+Trust is a [[Phenomena/Gravitropy/Gravity/|gravitational]] assumption that holds true as long as its underlying forces remain in their respective [[Balance.md#Equilibria|equilibrium]].